 What to Do and Not to Do at a Job Interview

-To succeed in a job interview, it's important to say and do the right things that make a positive first impression and convince employers you would be a good fit for their company.
+To succeed in a job interview, it's important to make a positive first impression and convince employers you would be a good fit for their company.
 It's also important to avoid making major mistakes that could raise questions about your professionalism or competence and cost you a chance at getting hired.
 Use this strategy to properly navigate a job interview, so you can land the perfect job.

 Analyze the job requirements and the employer and be prepared to share compelling reasons why you would be a good fit.
 Prepare and rehearse what you plan to say, including answers to common interview questions such as the dreaded inquiry about your weaknesses.
 Carefully review your resume and be prepared to discuss challenges and successes in each position listed in the document.